Education leave rocked my work

 Five days, remote.
 A Generative KI mit Python Bildungsurlaub — Python, RAG pipelines, LangChain agents, vector databases, local LLMs.
 I wanted to understand how this stuff actually worked under the hood.

-On day four, while the instructor was covering RAG, I opened a new project folder and started building a prototype I’d been circling for months.
+On day four, while the instructor was covering RAG, I opened a new project folder.
+By Friday I had a working app: describe a film plot in plain text, get back structured results — director, cast, release year, trailer — via LangChain, Groq, and Pydantic output parsing.
+It took an afternoon.
 I hadn’t planned to build anything that week.
 It just became obvious that I could.

 At work

 I stopped waiting for engineering capacity.
-I built a performance analysis tool that now guides decision-making for customer success — without waiting for an engineering ticket.
+I built a performance analysis tool that now guides decision-making for customer success.

-I think differently about roadmaps — because I can now feel the difference between what’s genuinely hard, what’s trivially automatable, and where AI changes the complexity curve entirely.
+I think differently about roadmaps — because I can now feel the difference between what’s genuinely hard, what’s trivially automatable, and where an afternoon with an agent replaces a sprint.
+The campaign review pipeline I built after the course would have been a multi-month project before it.
+It was three weeks of evenings.

 My default laptop mode shifted too.
 Jira, Google Docs, and Slack used to be the whole screen.
-Now it’s terminals — inside Project IDX, Positron, Obsidian, VS Code.
+Now it’s terminals.
 The tools changed because what I’m doing changed.

 Personally